Shirhussain/Agile/note.md

 for example if a developer done his/her task to the tester should test and project manager should see the resalut and check we use QA

+https://trello.com/             <<-- the best website to use kanban board for free to use is trello for agile board